Borboletazul/Front-end/README.md

 the css file will contain the style of the text, such as color, background and others<br>
-Box-Model: Most of the the web sites are designed using boxes to guide the structure of the content in the scream, shuch as images and texts, the boxes help to set the contents in the righ place in order to have a good interface
+Box-Model: Most of the the web sites are designed using boxes to guide the structure of the content in the scream, shuch as images and texts, the boxes help to set the contents in the righ place in order to have a good interface .nor